We go home. Mycroft's room is claustrophobic, and somehow I want it proven to me that there are other places in the world left.

 Kidnapped at 8:46, error of 2 seconds each way due to lag of security camera.

 Stuck on the page, at exact right angles, are the photos that were held up to me, flashed in my face, in that basement by Sherlock on the web cam.
 Five men around me, my eyes squeezed shut, my arms spread wide.
 I am fighting, but I am losing.
 Another.
 A black van, them pushing me into it.
 Tiny figures on a tiny screen.
 It all seems so irrelevant.
 The men each have their height mathematically worked out in comparison to mine, their weight and shoe size estimated, possibilities of their identities proposed, edited and proposed again.
-I don't know their identities; I never talked directly to any of them.
+I didn't ever know their identities.

 There are copies of what must be the tyre marks on the road after the van left, which must have been lifted carefully.
 Too many details: the possible weight of the van, the type of tyre, where those types are made, their price, a transcript of a conversation with the company, a print screen of a search leading to the 57th page of Google, more transcripts of phone calls, all stuck in, all leading to the answer Sherlock had already known: Moriarty had kidnapped me.